eeskildsen/personal-blog/content/posts/switching-from-windows-to-ubuntu-as-my-daily-driver.md

 draft: false
 ---

-# Switching from Windows to Ubuntu as My Daily Driver

 About a week ago, I started using Ubuntu as my daily driver instead of Windows.
-This post explains why and (partially) documents my setup ... mostly to jog my memory when I forget half of what I did, but hopefully someone else considering a similar setup will benefit.
+This post explains why and (partially) documents my setup ... mostly to jog my memory when I forget half of what I did, but hopefully someone else considering a similar setup will benefit too.

-## Why Not Windows 10?
+# Why Not Windows 10?

 I like Windows.
 PowerShell is a fantastic abstraction of .NET, and now that it's cross platform, I'll be using it on Linux too.
 But recent events inspired me to make a change.